rLegacy/notes/Saltmarsh/npcs.md

     - boss of the elves?
 # Residents of `[Abbey Isle]`
 ## Cult of Oghma
-- ??
+- `Oliver`
     - defacto leader after most of the top levels of management were eliminated by pirates
-- some assholes
+- `Mierka`
+    - doesn't like `Oliver` or the way he does things
+    - is willing to help us in exchange for passage off isle
+    - stabbed `exo` a bazillion times, fuck this bitch
 ## Other
-- the homie trying who broke us out of jail
+- `Patrick Swin`
     - was hired to train the residents in defense right before pirates attacked
     - made a deal to free us in exchange for passage off isle